Swrdfish

 HTTPS: Securing java web services

-As part of my internship project I had to learn about HTTPS, how it works and how to use HTTPS to secure SOAP based web services written in java.
-Why do we need HTTPS?
 The document transfer protocol of choice for the internet, HTTP uses a plain text format for transfering data.
 Hence anyone who is able to intercept the communication channel(MITM attack) can view everything that is being transmitted by the sender and receiver.
+This is specially a problem for wireless networks where any one with a pretty basic wireless network adapter can tap into and listen to the communications channel.

 1 Jun 2015

-Lexmark: Week 2
+Progress: Week 2

-So one more week just flew past!
-Progress: not much..
-I spent the whole week studying..
-Progress: Week 2 Got a pretty good understanding of SOAP and WSDL Got and overview of the tls/ssl protocol and how the whole certification system works.. but the protocol is huge and would need some more time and fiddling to wrap my head around it.
-Wrote a very basic soap service, secured it with https.
+- Got and overview of the tls/ssl protocol and how the whole certification system works.. but the protocol is huge and would need some more time and fiddling to wrap my head around it.

 22 May 2015